Canadianlic

 • Confirm that the account is fully inactive and won’t trigger maintenance fees

-• Ask about tax slips (T5S, RRSP contributions, etc.) that may still be issued
+• Ask about tax slips (T5, RRSP contribution receipts, TFSA statements, or investment income slips) that may still be issued

 If you’re abroad or unable to visit in person: